subodhakumar/Number-Counter-App/README.md

 ### Live link [Click Here](https://numcounterr.netlify.app/)

-In this Project, I learned a lot of things about basics of Javascript and I promising myself I will learn more complecated things in future for sure.
+In this Project, I learned a lot of things about basics of Javascript and promising myself I will learn more complecated things in future for sure.

 ### Screenshot of My Project